 Marilyn is delighted to see that Joe already has an intuitive grasp of this basic accounting principle.
 In order to earn revenues in December, the company had to incur some business expenses in December, even if the expenses won't be paid until January.
 Other expenses to be matched with December's revenues would be such things as gas for the delivery van and advertising spots on the radio.

 Joe asks Marilyn to provide another example of a cost that wouldn't be paid in December, but would have to be shown/matched as an expense on December's income statement.
 Marilyn uses the Interest Expense on borrowed money as an example.
 She asks Joe to assume that on December 1 Direct Delivery borrows $20,000 from Joe's aunt and the company agrees to pay his aunt 6% per year in interest, or $1,200 per year.
-This interest is to be paid in a lump sum each on December 1 of each year.
+This interest of $1,200 is to be paid on December 1 of each year.

 Now even though the interest is being paid out to his aunt only once per year as a lump sum, Joe can see that in reality, a little bit of that interest expense is incurred each and every day he's in business.
 If Joe is preparing monthly income statements, Joe should report one month of Interest Expense on each month's income statement.
 The amount that Direct Delivery will incur as Interest Expense will be $100 per month all year long ($20,000 x 6% ÷ 12).
 In other words, Joe needs to match $100 of interest expense with each month's revenues.
 The interest expense is considered a cost that is necessary to earn the revenues shown on the income statements.